 The workshop provides the essential tools for course assistants who are starting out with NYU Brightspace, including:

 - Turnitin plagiarism checker

-This workshop explores how the Student Response System (SRS) classroom technology can bring live polling and interactive audience participation to create an active remotelearning environment while assessing student learning and informing instruction.
+This workshop explores how the Student Response System (SRS) classroom technology can bring live polling and interactive audience participation to create an active learning environment while assessing student comprehension and informing instruction.

 - Designing and creating interactivity